backdrop-contrib/audiofield/README.md

   The Premium Beat single track mini player should be at:
   /sites/all/libraries/player/LWMusicPlayer.swf

-- (optional) Choose the audio player from the configuration page.
+- (optional) To use an alternate player that was added, choose the audio player from the configuration page.

 Documentation
 -------------